strimzi/proposals/052-cruise-control-api-users.md

 Strimzi would then aggregate the Cruise Control API auth credentials into a centralized configuration, then store it in a secret where it would be mounted and used by Cruise Control.

-However, given that accessing the Cruise Control API directly is neither the supported or primary method of interacting with Strimzi Cruise Control, this method would not be worth the complexity that it would add to the code base.
+Given that accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced users in special use-casesi, this method would not be worth the complexity that it would add to the code base.

 ## Future work